MindCollaps/ASO/README.md

 ## Features

-- **Create User Groups**: ASO allows you to create user groups within your GitHub project.
+- **Create User Groups**: ASO allows you to create user groups for your GitHub project.
 Each user group can have an optional expiration date, ensuring that users are automatically removed from the project when the specified date is reached.

 - **User Group Actions**: Perform various actions on user groups, including adding all users to the Git repository or removing them from the repository beforehand.